hudsonssrosa/codeceptjs-bdd-dh-oranum-tests/README.md

 RECOMMENDED SECTIONS TO READ AND FOLLOW:
     - 1. Clone this project from [GitHub]
-    - 2. Installing this project from the ground up
+    - 2. Installing this project from the ground up locally
-    - 3. Run the tests implemented for Docler Challenge - Oranium.com
+    - 3. Running the tests locally
+    - 4. Running dockerized tests (RECOMMENDED)

 ## 1. Clone this project from [GitHub](https://github.com/hudsonssrosa/codecept-bdd-dh-oranum-tests)